 March Madness is the apex of the college basketball season every year, but there’s a whole lot more to see when it comes to NCAA basketball betting.

-We’ve got you covered, from how the odds work to what to bet on and more.
-We’ll also have real-time odds on college basketball games from online sportsbooks for game-day line shopping.
+We’ve got you covered, from how NCAA basketball odds work to what to bet on and more.
+We’ll also have real-time odds on college basketball games direct from Virginia online sportsbooks for game-day line shopping.

 From the opening game of the regular season through to the national title tilt, you can bet on hundreds of college basketball games in several different forms.
 Sportsbooks release odds for almost all games in virtually every conference, typically the night before or no later than the day of the game.